Click on a question below to learn more.

 You must choose an MCO or you will be assigned one.
 You can select your MCO in the following ways:

-A qualified health plan (QHP) or “Marketplace plan” is a health plan that has been certified by Maryland Health Connection to meet certain standards.
-All qualified health plans are considered minimum essential coverage and cover the 10 essential health benefits.
+A Private Health Plan or “Marketplace plan” is a health plan that has been certified by Maryland Health Connection to meet certain standards.
+All private health plans are considered minimum essential coverage and cover the 10 essential health benefits.

 All plans offered through Maryland Health Connection provide the 10 Essential Health Benefits required by the Patient Protection and Affordable Care Act.
 These include: